-- The outlook for sufficient food, fuel and fiber over the next 40 years is dismal unless plant fertilizer use is better managed.
+A new study indicates that even if adequate acres for planting and sufficient water to grow additional high production crops were available, the outlook for sufficient food, fuel and fiber over the next 40 years is dismal unless plant nutrient use is better managed.

 He says the question of how to feed mankind by 2050 is very important and brings many concerns to policymakers and researchers alike.
 The study indicates three major components that deserve special attention based on the world’s current food system: estimation of food needs, availability of land to grow food, and the nutrients required to increase world food production.
 One model on which to base projections for future food demands is cereal production, because cereals are used not only as a main human source of energy but also in feeding animals that will be consumed as meat and dairy products.